marblesurf/marblesurf.github.io/index.md

 ¯\\\_(ツ)\_/¯
 ![Banner](assets/pic.png)

-Hey, I am Semyon Yurkov, a cybersecurity researcher based in Luxembourg with a great interest in traditional card-based payments (EMV).
+Hey, I am Semyon Yurkov, a cybersecurity researcher based in Luxembourg.
+My great interest is traditional card-based payments (EMV).
 This is me and my wife Daria in the Brenta Dolomites, Italy.
 Below you can find information about me and my work.

 ### Research